iFallUpHill/gulp-prism/README.md

 ## Known Issues

 * No CSS is included.
 This is intentional as this library is only intended to pre-wrap code snippets within code blocks using Prism's semantic tags.
 You are required to define and include your own CSS.
+An example SCSS file can be found [here](https://github.com/iFallUpHill/boba/blob/master/src/scss/docs/_prism.scss "example").

 * Plugins are currently not supported.
 Feel free to submit a pull request to help get the ball moving!